Kkondae Intern

 Kkondae Intern (Korean: 꼰대인턴) is a 2020 South Korean television series starring Park Hae-jin and Kim Eung-soo.
-The workplace comedy-drama series is about what happens when a man finally gets a chance to lord over a previous boss, who made his life miserable during his rookie days with the his old school ways.
-It airs every Wednesday and Thursday starting from May 20, 2020 on MBC TV.
+The workplace comedy-drama series is about what happens when a man finally gets a chance to lord over a previous boss, who made his life miserable during his rookie days with his old school ways.
+It aired every Wednesday and Thursday starting from May 20, 2020 on MBC TV.

 Synopsis

-Kkondae Intern is an office comedy that depicts a man's delightful revenge on his previous boss who is also the worst manager.
+Kkondae Intern is an office comedy that depicts a man's delightful revenge on his previous boss, who was also his worst manager.

-Ka Yeol-chan (Park Hae-jin) had a bad internship experience because of a nasty and an overbearing boss.
+Ka Yeol-chan (Park Hae-jin) had a bad internship experience because of a nasty and overbearing boss.
 He quits his job and starts working in a ramen company.
-With his sheer hard work, he develops a chicken noodle which becomes a top product and gets elevated to the position of a general manager.
+With his sheer hard work, he develops a chicken noodle recipe — which becomes a top product — and gets elevated to the position of general manager.

-Lee Man-sik (Kim Eung-soo) is a manager at Ongol Ramen Department, and has a reputation as a "terror senior".
+Lee Man-sik (Kim Eung-soo) is a manager in the Ongol Ramen Department, and has a reputation as a "terror senior".

 After 30 years in the company, he loses hope of being promoted to an executive position before retirement.
 So he takes and passes the Senior Internship at Junsu Food.

-A reversal of fate occurs and now Lee Man-sik starts working as an intern at the same company and is assigned under Ka Yeol-chan.
+A reversal of fate occurs, and now Lee Man-sik starts working as an intern at the same company and is assigned under Ka Yeol-chan.